meeraaj27/cat-dog-image_classifier/README.md

 2.  **Open in browser:**
     The application will open in your default web browser at `http://localhost:8501`.
 3.  **Classify an image:**
-    On the left sidebar, you can either "Upload an Image" or "Use Camera" to get a prediction. [cite_start]The application will display the predicted class and a confidence score[cite: 1].
+    On the left sidebar, you can either "Upload an Image" or "Use Camera" to get a prediction.
+The application will display the predicted class and a confidence score.
 4.  **Retrain the model:**
-    To improve the model, use the "Retrain Model" section in the sidebar. [cite_start]Upload a ZIP file containing `cats/` and `dogs/` subdirectories with new images[cite: 1]. [cite_start]The model will then be retrained, and its performance will be displayed[cite: 1].
+    To improve the model, use the "Retrain Model" section in the sidebar.
+Upload a ZIP file containing `cats/` and `dogs/` subdirectories with new images.
+The model will then be retrained, and its performance will be displayed.